Monachopsis

 Powerful narrative.

-Alysha is a 24 year old biracial woman from an anglophone community in Quebec.
-Raised by her white mother, she grew up with little ties to her black community.
-She hopes her work will help heal the hurt and isolation she experienced as a little girl through space creation for women of colour.
-She is excited to complete her degree in Poli Sci with a minor in Economics with the hopes of moving onto a Masters in Education.
+Alysha is a 24-year-old biracial woman from an English-speaking community in Quebec.
+Raised by her white mother, she grew up with few ties to her black community.
+She hopes her work will help heal the wounds and isolation she suffered as a young girl by creating a space for women of color.
+She is looking forward to completing her degree in political science with a minor in economics and moving on to a master's in education.